American Dream (comics): American Dream - 2008

 According to Diamond Comic Distributors, American Dream #1 sold out in May 2008.
 American Dream #1 was the 131st best selling comic book in May 2008.
 American Dream #2 was the 147th best selling comic book in May 2008.

 Other versions

 Secret Wars

-During the 2017 Secret Wars storyline, Ellie Rogers is the daughter of Steve Rogers and Sharon Carter in the Battleworld domain of the Hydra Empire.
+An alternative version of American Dream appears in the 2017 Secret Wars storyline.
+Ellie Rogers is the daughter of Steve Rogers and Sharon Carter in the Battleworld domain of the Hydra Empire.
 She is part of the Resistance when a group of female assassins and infected by Venom.
 Ellie escapes while most of the Resistance was killed and eventually turned into the symbiote-powered Viper, but uses these abilities to help Nomad.